 Are we going to take life experience into account?
 If somebody has gone through a lot of different things in life, then firstly they would be more resilient, but wouldn’t they also have more grit?
 When we get knocked down in life and have to show resilience to get back up again, it usually does increase our strength of character, which is what our grit is, definition-wise.

 So, back to the question at hand, can we use our grit as a determiner of whether or not we are successful in life?
 Well, the answer itself is a matter of opinion, I do not think that we can, but if you do, that is alright too.

 As I say in all of the blogs in this series, success is a small word that carries with it a much larger definition.
 Success means something different to each person, which is why it is such a nice subject to write about.
-There are no wrong or right answers in this topic, it is more just what your view is and if you can justify why you think the way you do.
+There are no wrong or right answers to this topic, it is more just what your view is and if you can justify why you think the way you do.

 That’s all I want to talk about in today’s blog!
 What do you think of today’s blog?
-Do you think we can use our grit as a measure of successfulness?
+Do you think we can use our grit as a measure of success?
 Are you still enjoying the “What do we mean by Success?” series?
 Are there any other blogs/topics that you would like to see me cover?
 Let me know your answers to the questions above and your thoughts on today’s blog, either in the comments below or through our Facebook page!

 Thank you all for reading and I hope you have a great day!

 Any money donated here will be greatly appreciated and will be directly reinvested back into the page!